 In most churches, congregations are well intentioned, not well informed.
-Congregational support can be more hurtful than helpful to those seeking safety in a faith community.
-Prayer, reading the Bible, or singing worship songs may be personally helpful, however such practices are not helpful for everyone facing mental wellness challenges.
+Well intentioned support can be more hurtful than helpful to those seeking safety in a faith community.
+Practices such as prayer, reading the Bible, or singing worship songs may be generally helpful, however such practices are not helpful for everyone facing challenges to their mental wellness.

 Anxiety can’t solely be prayed away and depression can’t be relieved just by trying harder to think good thoughts.
 Similar spiritual solutions, though well intended, do more harm than good because depression is the only physical illness with spiritual symptoms.

 Caring for mental health and well being is an important part of what it means to participate in God’s loving work.
 Love is helping one another recognize God’s presence in the experience of mental health challenges.